eluckie/can-we-talk/README.md

 #### By E. Luckie ☀️

 #### This web application is a vote-based discussion forum.
-Users are able to add posts to the forum, and up or down-vote other posts.
+Users are able to add posts to the forum in response to prompts, and up or down-vote other posts.
 The amount of up-votes on a post determines how high up the page it is displayed.

 [Click here](https://eluckie.github.io/can-we-talk/) to view the live version of this forum discussion webpage.